openlab/OGDI-DataLab/DataService/Services/readme.md

 This project is provided to add the ability to split the Data Service from the Data Browser for scalability purposes.

-To do this, add the Services.ccproj back to the Ogdi.sln and Remove the following section from the ServiceDefinition.csdef & ServiceConfiguration.cscfg.
+To do this, add the Services.ccproj back to the Ogdi.sln and Remove the following section from the ServiceDefinition.csdef & ServiceConfiguration.cscfg in the InteractiveSDK Cloud Project.

 ### csdef